MitsukiUsui/blastadmin/README.md

 ```

 ### Detail
-First, you need to register FASTA file to blastadmin by `wget/cp` with unique identifier you provide. `wget` will automatically uncompress `.gz` file.
+First, you need to register a FASTA file to blastadmin by `wget/cp` with a unique identifier you provide. `wget` will automatically uncompress `.gz` file.
 ```
 blastadmin.py wget <ftp address> <id>
 blastadmin.py cp <local filepath> <id>
 ```

-Second, you create a database using the FASTA you registered.
+Second, you create a database with the FASTA you registered.
 This command will execute `./bin/<software>/createdb.sh` inside.
-Actually, you don't need to explicitly call this command because `search` will call `createdb` first if the database is yet to be created.
+Actually, you don't need to explicitly call this command because `search` will call `createdb` first if the database is yet to be created or outdated.
 ```
 blastadmin.py createdb <software> <id>
 ```